jojokarlin/Git_DRI_Jan_2017/gitaction.md

 `git status`

+## Making changes

+let's open up the cheatsheet we just made and add the things we have learened so far to it.

+`subl cheatsheet.md`

+Let's start with these:

+- `git config -- global user.name "[name]`
+- `git config --global user.email "[email address]`
+- `git config --global core.editor "subl -n -w"`
+- `git config --list`

+Remember to save it!

 ## Git Add

 In your working directory in the command line, type:

 `git add [name].md`

 This stages the file to be tracked, and prepares it to be committed.
+So let's stage the cheatsheet we added text to to be tracked.

+`git add cheatsheet.md`

-'git add --all' adds all files if you have many to be tracked.
+If you have been working on multiple files, `git add --all` adds all files if you have many to be tracked.

 ## Git Commit